Being a Buddy is a great way to cheer on your favorite dogs at ATAO!

 How it works:

-- You pick out your favorite dogs at ATAO
+- You pick out your favorite dog or dogs at ATAO

-- You’re listed as one of their BEST BUDS!
+- You’re listed as one of their BEST BUDS for each month you pledge!

-- You’re entered into our monthly drawing once for each Buddy you pick*
+- You’re entered into our monthly drawing for each Buddy you pick*

-- You can win a great swag bag (and your Buddy gets a treat on camera!)
+- You can win some great ATAO swag (and your Buddy gets a treat!)

-* Monthly drawings will be held from August 2018 – April 2019 for this racing season.
+* Monthly drawings will be held from the start of May 2019 – the end of April 2020 for this racing season.
 If the combo of you+your bud win, that combo will be withdrawn from the pool for the season.
 Your name will remain the pool with whatever other dogs you have Buddied!